wxsd-sales/divisible-workspaces-library/README.md

 # Divisible Workspaces Library

-The Divisible Workspace (DWS) Macro Library is a suite of tools provides commands and a state management features for handling combine and divide use cases for Cisco Collaboration Workspaces.
+The Divisible Workspaces (DWS) Macro Library is a suite of tools which provides commands and a state management features for handling common requirements for divisbile workspaces built using Cisco RoomOS Collaboration Devices.

 ## Overview

-This library aims to provide tools specific to combine and divide use cases for Cisco Collaboration Devices.
+This library aims to provide tools specific to divisbile workspaces for Cisco Collaboration RoomOS Devices.
+Currently the following features are available.

-Here are some of the features:

 * Touch Panel Lock / Unlock: